Pattern formation in a coupled driven diffusive system: Field-based Lattice Model

 Associated with the SFs are sum rules:

 These would be constants in the DWRLG, but, for the FLM, only bounds can be placed on them:

 The two extremes come from a state of complete disorder [$\rho_{A,B}\left(\mathbf{s}\right) =\rho/2$, such as those used as initial states in simulations] and one of complete order [$\rho_{A,B}\left(\mathbf{s}\right)=0$ or $1$ only].
-As the crudest measure of order, it is interesting to report that, e.g., $\Sigma_{-}$ is approximately $0.75\%$ of being maximal for $\rho=0.39$, rising to approximately $15\%$ for the \textquotedblleft irregular stripe regime\textquotedblright\ case of $\rho = 0.60$, while reaching about $21\%$ in the high-density $\rho = 0.80$ case with regular stripes.
+As the crudest measure of order, it is interesting to report that, e.g., $\Sigma_{-}$ is approximately $0.75\%$ of being maximal for $\rho=0.39$, rising to approximately $15\%$ for the irregular stripe regime case of $\rho = 0.60$, while reaching about $21\%$ in the high-density $\rho = 0.80$ case with regular stripes.

 We also demonstrate the different regimes by plotting the $\rho$-dependence of the order parameter, $\Phi\left(\rho\right)$, over a wide range of $\rho$: $\left(0.1,0.9\right) $.
 In the lower panels of Fig.~\ref{fig:phase-diagram}, we illustrate for both $\delta=0$ and $\delta=1$ [Figs.~\ref{fig:phase-diagram}(c) and (d), respectively], with $L=64$.
 In the former, there are clearly two (or three, if the the glassy regime at the highest density is included) regions with very different behavior: $\rho$ below or above $\rho \sim 0.4$.
 From the associated typical configurations with $L=256$ in (i) and (ii), we identify these regions with the disordered and ordered phases of the $\delta=0$ system, leading to the estimate $\rho_{c}^{\left(0\right)}\simeq 0.39$.
 By contrast, in Fig.~\ref{fig:phase-diagram}(d), there are arguably \textit{three} (four, including the glassy) regimes for the $\delta=1$ case, from which we estimate $\rho_{\ell}\simeq 0.40$ and $\rho_{u}\simeq 0.65$.
+We note that the order parameter in the ordered regimes of the driven ($\delta=1$) system is over an order of magnitude larger than in the corresponding regimes of the undriven case.
 Fig.~\ref{fig:selectedmode}(a) further supports these observations by displaying the peak position of the charge fluctuation structure factor, $q^*$, as a function of $\rho$ for $\delta = 1$ and $L = 128$.
 A clear transition is observed around $\rho \sim 0.65$, where $q^*$ exhibits a sharp jump, indicating a qualitative change in behavior within the ordered phase.
 Figs.~\ref{fig:selectedmode}(b) and (c) show representative steady-state configurations for four selected densities: $\rho = 0.475$ (i), $0.625$ (ii), $0.700$ (iii), and $0.800$ (iv), demonstrating that long-range order has developed along the drive direction.